 Salvation Army 3010 Apartments

-This development included the conversion of the building into 58 one bedroom apartments, laundry room and computer lab and renovation of the decommissioned chapel into an events room.
-Building envelope elements included new historic aluminum windows, tuckpointing of brick elevations and new TPO roofing.
+This development included the conversion of the building into 58 one-bedroom apartments, laundry room and computer lab and renovation of the decommissioned chapel into an events room.
+Building envelope elements included new historic windows, tuckpointing of brick elevations and new TPO roofing.
 Building systems included new electrical service and wiring throughout, new plumbing systems and drains to sewer, new fire protection service and security system, new efficient VRV mechanical systems and new water and gas service to the building.
-Interior finishes included drywall, paint, trim, new flooring and historic rehabilitation of the original chapel building, stained glass windows and other architectural elements.
+Interior finishes included drywall, trim, paint, new flooring and historic rehabilitation of the original chapel building, stained glass windows and other architectural elements.

 The Salvation Army